+Zion National Park is easily one of the country’s most stunning national parks.
+Nature lovers will love the variety of trails, the scenic drive, and many opportunities for bird and wildlife watching.
+Hiking is definitely the number one thing to do at Zion.
 Emerald Pools is one of Zion’s most popular hiking trails.
-This comes at no surprise as the stunning hike features quaint views of the river, several waterfalls, lots of greenery, and towering views of Zion Canyon.
+This comes at no surprise as this stunning hike features quaint views of the river, several waterfalls, lots of greenery, and towering views of Zion Canyon.
 Starting at the Lower Emerald Pools and continuing on to the Upper Pools is a moderately challenging, gorgeous 3 mile round trip hike.
-It is the “the hike” if you have limited time.
+It is the “the hike” if you are limited on time.

 Your trek starts with a walk across the Virgin River via a bridge.
 Stop here and take some amazing photos!
 Morning and evening are the best times for photography.

 The Lower Emerald Pool trail is an easy 0.6 mile journey along a paved path to the Lower Emerald Pools and waterfall.
 Spring is the ideal time to visit, as the melting snow creates a more intense waterfall.
-If you visit in the drier months, the stream will more likely be nothing more than a slight trickle.
+If you visit in the drier months, the stream will more than likely consist of nothing more than a slight trickle.

-The scenery along the Lower Pools trail is beautiful and relaxing, an easy trek through a gorgeous area of Utah.
+The scenery along the Lower Pools trail is beautiful and relaxing.
+This hike consists of an easy trek through a gorgeous area of Utah.
 You will enjoy lots of diverse trees and gorgeous overlooks of the canyon along the way.